24 Oct The Short Life of Neon-Cotton

 Available products for cotton

 There are limited ways to dye cotton with neon colors.
 Only yellow is available as a reactive dye for cotton.
-When mixed with other non-neon shades, the neon effect becomes weaker or vanishes although fluorescent lime green shades can be achieve by incorporating a small bright turquoise shading component.
+When mixed with other non-neon shades, the neon effect becomes weaker or vanishes although fluorescent lime green shades can be achieved by incorporating a small bright turquoise shading component.
 Fluorescent colors on cotton can also be achieved by dyeing pre-treated garments with basic dyes.
-However these products appear to be only a very small part of the market.
+However, these products appear to be only a tiny part of the market.

 Neon-Pigments on Cotton

 Therefore the current trend is to use neon-pigments on cotton rather than dyes.
 Pigments on cotton look great and offer a wider color palette.
 However they also involve higher costs and effort in the application process, and there are limitations with the quality in respect of color fastness.